 There is no application stored in flash memory and the phone cannot boot.
-A compatible SIP application must be downloaded into the phone using one of the supported provisioning protocols.
+Compatible Polycom UC Software must be downloaded into the phone using one of the supported provisioning protocols.
 You need to resolve the issue of connecting to the provisioning server.
 This error is typically a result of one of the above errors.
 This error is fatal, but recoverable.
 Contact your system administrator.